zemogle/fm10/content/pages/about.md

 - Edward Gomez (Las Cumbres Observatory, Cardiff, UK): an overview of the use of telescope time granted for education at LCO: purposes and public.
-- Myriam Pajuelo (Pontificia Universidad Católica del Perú): an example of use remote/robotic telescopes for undergrads at the PUC, Lima, Peru.
+- Myriam Pajuelo (Pontificia Universidad Católica del Perú): an example of use remote/robotic telescopes for undergrads at the PUCP, Lima, Peru.

 ## II - The future:
 The desired outcomes of this session are: